-I’ve often heard it said that if you want to homeschool in Canada, BC is the place to do it.
-Here in British Columbia, we have a government that seems quite supportive of home education.
+I’ve often heard it said that if you are considering homeschooling in Canada, BC is the place to do it.
+Here in British Columbia, we have a government that seems supportive of home education.
 There are many options available to families here.
 You can be a registered homeschooler, an enrolled homeschooler, or you can send your child to some classes at a public school and do some at home.

 When you register as a homeschooler, the government sees your child as an official homeschooler and you as his/her teacher.
 There is a small amount of money that you can receive (around $150-250 per student per year) and there are no strings attached, you just have to be registered to prove that your student is not truant.
-If you choose this option you have full freedom to choose your child’s course of education.
+If you choose this option, you have full freedom to choose your child’s course of education.
 Being a registered homeschooler, your child will not receive a Dogwood diploma upon graduation.
-To find out more about the registering option for homeschooling go to: http://www.bchla.bc.ca

 When you enroll, the government sees you as a distance learner or an online learner.
 Enrolled students received a larger amount of money (around $1000-$1200 per student per year), but there are strings attached.
 You are assigned to a support teacher, whom you must be in contact with weekly or biweekly.
-You are required to either submit a portfolio of the student’s work or have your support teacher do a ‘portfolio visit’ 3 times a year.
+They require you to either submit a portfolio of the student’s work or have your support teacher do a ‘portfolio visit’ 3 times a year.
 You are also required to fulfill the BC Provincial Learning Outcomes.
 By doing it this way, your student will receive a Dogwood diploma upon high school completion.